David-Hien/unit_1-2021/README.md

 I plan to design and mask a text-based game for a client who is an enthusiast of classic computer games.
 The game will belong to the horror genre that focuses on storytelling and puzzle solving, and will be constructed using PyCharm with the language Python.
 It will take 1 month to develop and will be evaluated according to the criteria.

+The reason why I will be using Python is because it is the most common programming language and can run on almost any platform.
+Also, the program I’m developing on is PyCharm, an excellent IDE (integrated development environment) for Python.
+I believe that my solution will be effective as it is widely accessible as well as simple to navigate and understand.

 ## Success Criteria

 1. The game has to be entirely text-based.